GoogleChrome/lighthouse-ci/docs/configuration.md

 ### `open`

 Open a local lighthouse report that has been created using `collect`.
+There is no configuration for this command.

 ```bash
 lhci open